Nassim Chadli

-Nassim Chadli (born 28 July 2001) is a professional footballer who plays as a winger for Al Ain.
+Nassim Chadli (born 28 July 2001) is a professional footballer who plays as a winger for Baniyas, on loan from Al Ain.
 Born in France, he represented Morocco at youth international level.

 Club career

 Chadli made his professional debut with Nîmes in a 3–1 Coupe de France loss to Nice on 10 February 2021.
 On 4 May 2021, he was offered his first professional contract by Nîmes.

 On 29 July 2022, Chadli was loaned to Lommel in Belgium.

 In January 2023, Chadli joined Ligue 2 club Le Havre on a two-and-a-half-year contract.

 International career

 Born in France, Chadli is of Moroccan descent.
 He was called up to represent the Morocco U20s in a pair of friendlies in October 2020.

 Personal life

 Chadli is the nephew of the Moroccan international footballer Khalid Boutaïb.